alex-pope/flocking-simulator/README.md

 Some things that I would like to add:
 - Text Boxes to view / change various variables that affect the birds behaviors
 - Color based on direction maybe

+A working demo can be viewed here: http://jsfiddle.net/XwnJC/10/